-A reader confessed his internet affair, and asked how to make things right with his wife.
-If you’re recovering from an online relationship (which is cheating), check out these tips for healing.
+Here are a few tips on how to get your relationship back on track after an internet affair.
+I wrote this for a reader who said he was cheating online, and asked how to make things right with his wife.
+If you’re recovering from an online relationship (which is cheating), these tips might help.

 Here’s what this reader says about his internet affair: “I love my wife and kids so much,” says S. on Emotional Cheating – How Innocent Friendships Cause Problems.
 “I would normally say I’m a great husband and father.
 I just made the biggest mistake of my life.
 I want to be with my wife and kids.
 Do I have a chance of saving my marriage and life?
 After reading about emotional affairs and doing some soul searching I realize I have emotionally cheated and betrayed my wife.
 I broke her trust.
 How do I save our marriage?”